emanuelepaiano/bdnix/README.md

    PLUGIN_NAME_init();
  #endif
 </code></pre>
-   removing PLUGIN_NAME with you plugin's name.
+   remove PLUGIN_NAME with your plugin's name.

-   TIPS EXAMPLE: you can edit RAW plugin.
+   TIPS: you can edit RAW plugin.

 ----------
  LICENSE
 ----------
-This code is released under GNU/GPL3 terms, read COPYING for info.
+This code is released under GNU/GPL3 terms.